 Another area where IPTV excels over traditional TV is picture and sound quality.
 IPTV transmissions rely on internet connections, which deliver videos and audio in the highest quality possible.
 Most IPTV services support high-definition (HD) and 4K resolutions.

-Traditional TV broadcasting infrastructure has significantly improved but faces picture and sound quality limitations.
+Traditional TV broadcasting infrastructure has undergone significant improvements, but it still faces limitations in picture and sound quality.

 Reach